 The Department restructured its contract with foster home licensing agencies to ensure that it incentivizes the placement of children in foster homes rather than just licensing a foster home.
-It also places more requirements for agencies to work closely with families to ensure they are supporting caregivers to maintain placements and avoid disruptions.
+By removing the licensing function for kin from the new Foster and Adoption Services Contract, the new contracted providers can focus on recruitment and retention of community families.
+In the same respect, the Kinship Support Services contractors can focus on kinship caregivers.
+Both scopes of work place more requirements for agencies to work closely with families to ensure they are supporting caregivers to maintain placements and avoid disruptions.
 Contracts also now hold agencies more accountable to provide better outcomes for children in their homes rather than only addressing licensing issues at the front end.